-Whether you are an employer calculating income tax and national insurance contributions for employees or perhaps a self-employed individual making those calculations, it can be a time consuming and laborious task if you need to do it manually.
-With a PAYE Tax Calculator you can quickly and easily do these calculations if you have some basic information at hand.
+Whether you are an employer calculating income tax and national insurance contributions for employees or a self-employed individual making those calculations, it can be a time consuming and laborious task if you need to calculate PAYE tax manually.

 Basic Information Required

-Since you can find a PAYE Tax Calculator online for free, calculating your taxes can take mere moments.
+Since you can find a PAYE tax calculator online for free, calculating your taxes can take mere moments.
 As long as you have the required information at hand the software does all the computations for you.
-It is a simple matter of entering information asked for on the screen and then flipping to the next screen as some calculators have more than one page of questions.
-Using a PAYE Tax Calculator doesn’t make paying taxes any easier but it sure does make it easy to figure out how much you owe.